surabhig412/foodcache/README.md

 # foodcache
-A simple application in nodeJS which keeps track of money paid and received for a pantry.
-It also gives monthly email alerts to all its users.
+Application to keep track of money paid and received for office pantry.
+It gives monthly email alerts to all its users.
 The admin of this application can handle accounts and can view which users still owe money.

 # Prerequisites

-* Mysql database
+* Mysql

 * Mailgun key credentials